In this guide we’ll look at the best bird tables for the money.

 The feeder can be hung from a tree or fixed to a post and adds a lovely feature to the garden.
 This table is quite small which makes it is difficult for larger birds to access the food.
 The roof keeps the small birds safe from predators such as sparrow hawks as well as keeping the seed dry.
 The table features a pull-out tray which makes it easy to re-stock and clean.

 This is a delightful feeder that is a real feature in the garden and ideal for attracting smaller birds.
+It’s definitely one of the best bird tables available!

 The top part of the table comes ready assembled and the stand comes in kit form.
 All fixings are provided, and it is simple to construct.
 The only downside is that the actual feeding area is a little small.